LaunchCodeEducation/web-fundamentals/assignments/user-signup/README.md

 To turn in your assignment and get credit, follow the [submission instructions][submission-instructions].

 > Remember that you should ignore any Udacity instructions about hosting your app out on the internet and posting the link so they can grade it.
-You don't have to submit your work to Udacity, you just have to submit to LaunchCode on Vocareum.
+You don't have to submit your work to Udacity, you just have to submit to LaunchCode by demoing your code to your TF.

 [pset2]: https://classroom.udacity.com/courses/cs253/lessons/48756009/concepts/485384170923#